milinsoft/milinsoft/README.md

 # Hi there I'm Aleksander👋

- I'm all about using Python and Odoo to make your business operations better.</br>
+ I'm all about using Python and Odoo to make your business operations better.\
  Whether you want to save time, reduce costs, or improve your workflows, I've got you covered.

 ## Here's what I do: